40CT cannon: Nexter/Thales Land RapidFire

 It is the land-based variant of the RapidFire and is meant for integration on military vehicles.
 The turret can store between 70 and 140 rounds, with additional rounds stored in the turret structure's compartment.
-Rate of fire is 200 rpm with a range against aerial and surface targets of 4000 and 2500 m respectively.
-The truck-based RapidFire can be mounted on a 6×6 and 8×8 chassis, the latter of which is able to de-mount the system onto the ground for it to operate independently.
+The rate of fire reaches 200 rpm, and can reach targets at a distance of 2500 m for surface targets, and 4000 m for aerial targets.
+Mock-ups presented by KNDS France show the RapidFire system mounted on 6×6 and 8×8 trucks.
+The variant presented on the 8×8 truck has the capacity to be dismounted and operated independently.